Profile

 Sources: Lockheed Martin Awarded Prototype Agreement by the US Army for Next Generation Command and Control (NGC2)

-Lockheed Martin said it delivered and successfully demonstrated the first iteration of the NGC2 prototype at Lightning Surge 1, with the 25th Infantry Division among the Army units selected to experiment with the capability.
+Lockheed Martin said it delivered and demonstrated the first NGC2 prototype iteration at Lightning Surge 1 with 25th Infantry Division experimentation.

 Sources: Lockheed Martin Accelerates Next Generation Command and Control (NGC2) Capabilities and Real-Time Decision Making at Lightning Surge 1